 Efforts are underway to minimize future erosion and flooding along a North Westside creek.

-Diverting and redirecting flows in the creek to a safer course will reduce the threats posed to public safety and infrastructure in the area.
+“During three separate significant rainfalls over the past three months, the creek bank has sustained serious erosion and any further heavy rainfall could result in the creek bursting its bank.
+Diverting and redirecting flows in the creek to a safer northern channel will reduce the threats posed to public safety and infrastructure in the area.”

-A report conducted for the Emergency Program from Urban Systems highlighted concerns that any additional flows and high water levels in the creek could cause problems in the Fintry delta area.
+A recent report highlighted concerns that any additional high water levels could cause flooding problems in the Fintry area.